-Product differentiation leads to the possibility of the price war.
+Product differentiation leads to the possibility of a price war.

-When any firm cuts the price their firm’s snail doing this same that results in the price war.
+When any firm cuts the price their firm’s snail doing this same that results in a price war.

-Under the demand curve is indeterminate because of the mutual interdependence of the firms and actions or reactions of an individual firm affect other him as well.
+The demand curve is indeterminate because of the mutual interdependence of the firms and the actions or reactions of an individual firm affect others as well.

 An oligopoly is a market structure characterized by a small number of large firms dominating the market.
 Key features of an oligopoly include the concentration of market power, interdependence, barriers to entry, product differentiation, advertising and marketing, price stability, collusion, non-price competition, high profits, strategic behavior, game theory, price leadership, merger and acquisition, government regulation, and price discrimination.